Fred T. Foard High School: Athletics

 The mascot is the Tiger and the school colors are Columbia Blue and White.
 The athletic department also uses Navy Blue to accent the main colors.
-Fred T. Foard is a member of the North Carolina High School Athletic Association (NCHSAA) and is currently classified as a 3A school.
+Fred T. Foard is a member of the North Carolina High School Athletic Association (NCHSAA) and are currently classified as a 4A school.
+Listed below are the different sport teams at Fred T. Foard:

-Fred T. Foard has won the following team NCHSAA state championships: